dm-io dot

 • Keep it covered to protect it from dust, dirt, and the elements

-• Consider adding a fuel stabilizer to you gas tank
+• Consider adding a fuel stabilizer to your gas tank

 Even when a car has been parked for a while, it can still be threatened by all kinds of things.
-Doing a quick check on a monthly basis can, therefore, ensure that the car remains in good condition.
+Doing a quick check on a monthly basis can ensure the car remains in good condition.
+Look for:

-Regular servicing performed by a professional mechanic can help catch potential problems early before they have a chance to cause any major damage.
-In addition, these twice-yearly checks will help extend your vehicle's lifespan and improve its performance while being far less expensive than paying for repairs that became necessary due to neglect!
+Regular servicing by a professional mechanic can help catch potential problems early before they have a chance to cause major damage.
+These twice-yearly checks will also help extend your vehicle's lifespan and improve its performance.
+They're far less expensive than paying for repairs that became necessary due to neglect.

 Keep an Eye on the Oil Levels

 You should regularly check your car’s oil level, as well as its tire pressure, battery, and fluid levels, which include brakes, transmission, and engine levels.
-It’s all part of how to maintain a car that is not driven much.
+These checks are a core part of maintaining a low-mileage car.

 Check for any chewed wires that may have fallen victim to critters as the car sat, and look for stains, tears, or other damage to the interior and chips, dents, or scratches on the exterior.